 Not only are Bobolinks polygynous, with each male having several mates per breeding season, but they are one of the first species proven to be polyandrous: each clutch of eggs laid by a single female may have multiple fathers.
 Outside of the nesting season Bobolinks live socially in flocks.
 After arriving on the breeding grounds males compete vigorously for territories by singing, displaying, fighting, and chasing each other.
 In the male’s primary nest, both parents feed the young, and in his secondary nests he may help with feeding to varying degrees.
 In some nests, the nestlings are fed by more than two attending adults, which possibly include multiple fathers or offspring from the previous year.
 The young leave the nest unable to fly, and hide in thick vegetation for a few more days until their flight feathers have fully emerged.
 Families from several nests join together and form foraging flocks.
 Within about a month the immature birds learn to feed themselves, and the flock departs the breeding grounds soon afterward.

 Although Bobolinks are numerous and adaptable, their U.S. population declined by over 2% per year between 1966 and 2015, resulting in a cumulative decline of 65%, according to the North American Breeding Bird Survey.
-Partners in Flight estimates the global breeding population at 8 million, with 28% breeding in Canada, and 72% spending some part of the year in the U.S. The species rates a 14 out of 20 on the Continental Concern Score and are on the 2014 State of the Birds Watch List, which lists species most in danger of extinction without significant conservation actions to reverse declines and reduce threats.
+Partners in Flight estimates a global breeding population of 8 million, with 28% breeding in Canada, and 72% spending some part of the year in the U.S. The species rates a 14 out of 20 on the Continental Concern Score and are on the 2016 State of North America's Birds' Watch List, which includes bird species that are most at risk of extinction without significant conservation actions to reverse declines and reduce threats.
 People have shot Bobolinks as agricultural pests in the southern United States, trapped and sold them as pets in Argentina, and collected them as food in Jamaica.
 But the main reason for the Bobolink’s decline is land-use change, especially the loss of meadows and hay fields.
 To improve the Bobolink’s prospects, people can maintain its breeding habitat by mowing fields annually once nestlings have fledged, and managing natural prairies through prescribed burning.